kernelci/kernelci-api/doc/local-instance.md

 with the
 [`api.admin`](https://github.com/kernelci/kernelci-api/blob/main/api/admin.py)
 tool provided in the `kernelci-api` repository which has a wrapper script `setup_admin_user`.
-It can be called with the name of the admin user you want to create such as `admin`, then enter the admin password when prompted:
+It can be called with the name of the admin user you want to create such as `admin`, then enter the admin password when prompted.
+Also, provide email address for the user account in the command line argument.

 ```
-$ ./scripts/setup_admin_user
+$ ./scripts/setup_admin_user --email EMAIL
 Creating kernelci-api_api_run ... done
 Creating admin group...
 Password for user 'admin':